 In terms of procedures for handling requests, we are keeping the same approach as the one adopted for our core programs.
 Upon reception of a request addressed to the Foundation, the Executive Director (in her Privacy Officer capacity) opens a file and makes sure that any required resources are called upon to ensure a swift and satisfactory treatment of the request.
 She relies mainly on external resources to support her in the processing of the requests and related requirements, which may significantly increase the Foundation's operation costs.
 The Foundation may request legal advice on any aspects of the legislation, particularly when a new type of request is received.
-On-contract assistantship can also be secured to ensure proper administrative support during and in between the handling of requests, as required.

 Treasury Board Secretariat's guidelines on the Privacy Act were followed during the reporting period.
-No significant changes were made to the Foundation's organization, programs, operations or policy.
-The Foundation was also made aware by Public Safety Canada that the Security of Canada Information Sharing Act that came into force on 1 August 2015 applies to our institution.
-The Foundation has responded to surveys and read materials from the Privacy Commissioner of Canada on the implications and implementation on this Act.
+No significant changes were made to the Foundation's organization, programs, operations or policies.

-7. ISSUES AND COMPLAINTS
+7. KEY ISSUES AND COMPLAINTS OR AUDITS